 Classic lemon bars are perfect for breakfast, dessert or a yummy mid-day treat.
 They’re also a wonderful dessert to take to a friend’s house when you’re invited over for dinner.

-Half of these lemon bars are headed to my daughter Ashley’s house.
+Half of these lemon squares are headed to my daughter Ashley’s house.
 She’ll share them with a group of friends who are coming over to her home this evening to study for a big law school exam.
 The rest of these classic lemon bars are packed up and ready for my husband to take to work.
 He’ll eat one or two squares and share the rest!

 Refrigerate any leftovers on a covered plate or in a large Ziplock bag.
 These classic lemon bars will stay fresh for up to a week.
 But if your family’s anything like mine, these scrumptious classic lemon bars will magically disappear in a day or two!

 I love using cake stands.
 The one you see here in this post I got online through Minted.
 But you can get a similar one from Amazon.
-Because I have so many lemon bushes in my yard, it really helps to have a lemon press.
+Because I have so many lemon bushes in my yard, it really helps to have a citrus press.
 They come in three different sizes for limes, lemons and oranges.

 INGREDIENTS FOR SHORTBREAD CRUST